 Ventilation fan (for indoor work)

-How to Restain Wood for Beginners in 8 Easy Steps
+How to Refinish Wood for Beginners in 8 Easy Steps

 *(Bare wood head to step 2)

-Before you can restain your furniture to look amazing again, you must deal with whatever's already there.
-Sometimes you can skip this step, but most of the time you'll need to strip at least some of the old stain or old paint off.
+Before you can redo wood furniture to look amazing again, you must deal with whatever's already there.
+Sometimes you can skip this step, but most of the time you'll need to strip at least some of the old finish or old stain/paint off.

 How to strip and refinish wood furniture after that: